 Fast forward to today, modern SharePoint experiences support the most common scenarios that organizations use SharePoint for.
 Many organizations have already switched to using modern experiences, and many more are evaluating how they would benefit of modernizing their intranets.

-That is totaly true!
-How to visualize in real time or through a complete dashboard several native and custom KPI?
+That is totally true!
+How to visualize in real-time or through a complete dashboard several native and custom KPI?

 In addition, you can access several features for FREE 💸.

 Google Analytics for Modern SharePoint - for everybody